HageFX-78/QuickGoogleForms/README.md

 4. Enjoy!

 ## Optional
-You can test the script in this form if needed.
-[Test Google Form](https://forms.gle/5qp21nC7AMjKtUfEA)
+You can test the script in this form if needed -> [Test Google Form](https://forms.gle/5qp21nC7AMjKtUfEA)

+## How to use
+Just clicking the first button "Fill" on the tool will fill everything with default settings.

+You also can currently set the range in which how you want to randomize Linear Scale question selections.
+1 to 5 by default.
+Setting same numbers for min max will select that number only for the entire form.
+Values that go over the number of selection will be clamped to the max value, Ex: 6 to 7 will all return 5 being selected.

 ### Known Issues
 - ~~Script won't load of first load, refresh the page and the tool will appear.~~